DarkGhostHunter/Larakick/wiki/DB.md

-# Models
+# Database

 Larakick makes setting your database a breeze, avoiding rounds of syncing your models with your migrations, factories, seeders, and most importantly, relations.

-Models in Larakick are defined in `larakick/models.yml`.
+Models in Larakick are defined in `larakick/db.yml`.
 Creating a model will spawn their migration, factory and seeder automatically.
 You don't have to do nothing.

 The schema is relatively basic: